 Some have mouth-like structures into which the prey are put while others use

 to move and to engulf prey.
 Typical prey include bacteria and other smaller

 An example of a member of this Division is genus

 a fresh-water dweller.
 Protists in this group are unicellular and have

+pseudopodia.
 Some secrete shells around themselves, while others do not.

 form that causes